 Jean Paul, born March 2016

-Louisiana Couple Uses PGD to Have Healthy Children
+Louisiana Couple Uses PGT to Have Healthy Children

 After two years of trying for a child, my husband Brent and I got only seven hours to be with our baby Braxton Michael, born in August 2012, before he received his angel wings.
-Preimplantation Genetic Diagnosis, or PGD, gave us hope for our future children.
+Preimplantation genetic testing for monogenetic disease, or PGT-M, gave us hope for our future children.

 While I was pregnant, we learned the devastating news that Braxton suffered from a lethal form of osteogenesis imperfecta, or brittle bone disease.
 Following the loss of Braxton, Brent and I learned that we are both carriers of this disease and any future children we would conceive together would have a one in four chance of it.